When We Are Slowed to a Stop

 By Meg Bucher

-The empty pages smelled like a slice of heaven.
+The empty pages of my running journal smelled like a slice of heaven.
 I couldn’t wait to fill them with miles and routes, splits and workouts.
-But it wouldn’t be that way this time.
-This time, my twenty-year old running injuries would resurface and linger.
+But it wouldn’t be that way, not this time.
+This time, my twenty-year-old running injuries would catch up to me, resurfacing and lingering.

-trecho- by a metaphor taken from runners in a race, means to exert one’s self, strive hard; the word occurs in Greek writings denoting to incur extreme peril, which it requires the exertion of all one’s effort to overcome.
-(Strong’s)
+According to Strong's Concordance, 'trecho' means to exert one’s self and strive hard.
+The word occurs in Greek writings to denote extreme peril, which requires the exertion of all one’s effort to overcome.

-trechō means “to run” in both a physical sense and a figurative sense. trechō is used several times to picture of the Christian life in the sense of running toward a goal (1 Cor.
+This kind of striving is the opposite of passivity.
+In Mounce’s Complete Expository Dictionary, trechō means “to run” in both a physical sense and a figurative sense.
+Trechō is used several times to picture the Christian life in the sense of running toward a goal (1 Cor.
 9:26c; Gal 2:2; 5:7; Phil 2:16; Heb 12:1).
-Passivity is not a virtue in the Christian life. -Mounce’s Complete Expository Dictionary
+Passivity is not a virtue in the Christian life.

 Father, Praise You for our losses and our trials.
 Thank You for the things You strip from us that we think we need more than You.
 Forgive our flipped perspective of control, and bless us to lift it entirely up to You.

 Listen to our FREE Christmas Podcast: The Characters of Christmas - The Surprising People in Jesus' Family: